Jaggubhai

-Jaggubhai is a 2010 Indian Tamil-language action drama film written and directed by K. S. Ravikumar, who with collaborates with the lead actor, Sarath Kumar for their ninth film.
-Also starring Shriya Saran, debutant Srisha and veteran comedian Goundamani; the film is produced by Sarath Kumar's wife, Raadhika and Punit Goenka.
-The film has music composed by Rafee, whilst cinematography is handled by R. D. Rajesekhar and the film is edited by Don Max.
-The film is a remake of the 2001 French film Wasabi.
+Jaggubhai is a 2010 Indian Tamil-language action drama film written and directed by K. S. Ravikumar.
+The film stars R. Sarathkumar, Shriya Saran and debutant Srisha; it is produced by Sarathkumar's wife Radhika, and Punit Goenka.
+The film has music composed by Rafee, whilst cinematography is handled by R. D. Rajasekhar and the film is edited by Don Max.
+It is a remake of the 2001 French film Wasabi.
+The plot follows the journey of an Indian police officer, fondly known as "Jaggubhai", who is sent to Australia on an important mission to deal with anti-social elements there.

-The plot follows the journey of a tough Indian police officer, fondly known as "Jaggubhai", who is sent to Australia on an important mission to deal with anti-social elements there.
-The film, originally launched as a Rajinikanth-starrer in May 2004, resurfaced in May 2008 with a new cast with changes to the story.
-Shooting started months later, and took place in various locations: Melbourne, Australia; Kuala Lumpur, Malaysia, Bangkok, Thailand and Chennai, India being primary locations.
-Most scenes portraying Australia were shot in Malaysia.
+The film, originally launched as a Rajinikanth-starrer in 2004, resurfaced in 2008 with a new cast.
+Shooting took place in various countries including, Australia, Malaysia and Thailand.

 Prior to release, the film was controversially leaked online and printed as DVDs, with subsequent actions causing a media uproar in the film industry.
-The film then re-shot the climax and premiered in Chennai to the most-well attended movie premiere in recent times on 27 January 2010.
-The film was a flop at Box Office.
+The film then re-shot the climax and premiered in Chennai to the most-well attended Tamil film premiere to that point on 27 January 2010, while the film released theatrically two days later.

 Plot

 Jagannathan, fondly known as Jaggubhai, is an upright, straightforward, and tough Indian police officer with sharp methods.
 His way of dealing with the criminals strikes terror in the underground world.
 Jaggubhai is sent to Australia on an important mission to deal with antisocial elements there.
 In Australia, he meets Ilavarasi, and they fall in love with each other.
 Jaggubhai fails in his mission for which he came to Australia, and the brief romance with Ilavarasi also ends abruptly.
 Jaggubhai returns to India as a dejected officer, failing in both his official duty and personal life.
 However, fate had something in store for him.
 20 years later, or as he says it 21 years later, he gets a call from Australia stating that Ilavarasi is dead and has left him a will.
 He reaches Australia and is shocked to know that the brief encounter with Ilavarasi had resulted in a daughter named Monisha, who is now a teenager.
-Jaggubhai realizes that he has left behind his daughter and her wish that he should protect her.
+Jaggubhai realises that he has left behind his daughter and her wish that he should protect her.
 Monisha thinks he is her mother's friend and tries to act cranky.
 The threat comes in the form of some antisocial elements who want to eliminate Monisha.
 These thugs were the same ones who had tricked Jaggubhai 21 years earlier and who had killed Ilavarasi.
 Now, it is Jaggubhai's duty to save his only daughter and settle old scores with the thugs.
 He now meets his former colleague Kaaliyappan or MIB.
 With his help, he kills the thugs and their leader Hamid Ansari (Richard Raj).
 Monisha then accepts Jaggubhai as her father.